Estimated reading time: 9 minutes

 Also, don’t register for a tax permit in a state you don’t already have nexus in.
 This just makes things unnecessarily complicated before they have to be.
 For more information on both of these things, check out these videos: What Online Sellers NEED to Know about Sales Tax Nexus and How to Register for Sales Tax.

 Does Shopify collect sales tax for sellers?

-Shopify is not required to collect and remit sales tax in behalf of its sellers.
+Shopify is not required to collect and remit sales tax on behalf of its sellers.
 Unlike Amazon or eBay, Shopify is not a “marketplace facilitator”.
-Therefore, Shopify doesn’t fall under marketplace facilitator laws that require stores like Amazon or eBay to collect and remit sales tax for its sellers.
+Therefore, Shopify doesn’t fall under marketplace facilitator laws that require stores like Amazon or eBay to collect and remit taxes for its sellers.
 So, the Shopify seller is responsible for remitting sales tax to the states.

-Remember that any sales tax you collect, you technically don’t own.
-Sales tax funds are typically collected from customers, by the seller, and then passed on to that state.
-If you don’t collect sales tax when you should, you’ll have to pay that sales tax out-of-pocket if the state comes after you.
-And you may owe some penalty fees.
+It’s important to remember that a seller doesn’t technically own any sales tax that they collect.
+These funds are collected from customers by the seller, and then passed on to that state.
+If you don’t collect sales tax when you should, you’ll have to pay that tax out-of-pocket if the state comes after you, while potentially owing penalty fees.

 In what states do I collect sales tax in my Shopify store?

 This is a complicated question.
-Every state has differing laws as to whether you need to collect sales tax in their state.
-You need to start by collecting sales tax from customers in the state where your business is located (unless you live in Alaska, Delaware, Montana, New Hampshire, or Oregon).
-But before setting up your store to collect sales tax in that state, make sure you register for a sales tax permit.
-We cannot stress the importance of this enough!
+Every state has differing nexus laws for when you need to collect sales tax in their state.
+You need to start by collecting taxes from customers in the state where your business is located (unless you live in Alaska, Delaware, Montana, New Hampshire, or Oregon).

 Setting up your Shopify store to accurately collect sales tax can be more complicated than anticipated.
 But here are the basic steps we suggest you go through: